GG666/Lecture/Chapter (C_English).md

    return avg;
 }
 ```
-<練習> Please write a function to swap the value of given two variables.
-And check it by print their address.
+<練習> Please write a function to swap the value of the given two variables.
+And check it by printing their address.
 **Input** : a(stores value x) b(stores value y)
 **Output** : a(stores value y) b(stores value x)
 (Hint: pass-by-pointer)
 (Hint2 : The function should be like : void swap(int *a,int *b)...... )

-<Bonus練習> Please write a function that can assign the value 0 to the array with given range
+<Bonus練習> Please write a function that can assign the value 0 to the array with given range.

 ## Argument coercion

 #### Argument promotion rule

-If one argument is lower datatype, that can be converted into higher datatypes, but the reverse is not true(Like high dimension data compressed into low dimension will cause data loss).
+If one argument is a lower datatype, that can be converted into higher data types, but the reverse is not true(Like high dimension data compressed into low dimension will cause data loss).

 ![](https://i.imgur.com/Kkwy3lU.jpg)
 [資料來源(reference)](https://www.tutorialspoint.com/argument-coercion-in-c-cplusplus)